hyperkineticnerd/synology-gitlab-ee/readme.md

-## synology-gitlab-ce
+## synology-gitlab-ee

-This is a docker based GitLab CE package for Synology NAS server using the original [gitlab/gitlab-ce](https://hub.docker.com/r/gitlab/gitlab-ce/) image from hub.docker.com.
+This is a docker based GitLab EE package for Synology NAS server using the original [gitlab/gitlab-ee](https://hub.docker.com/r/gitlab/gitlab-ee/) image from hub.docker.com.
 The goal of this project is to lower the entry barrier for new GitLab users and give experienced users a little comfort in maintaining their GitLab installation.

 Everything this package does, can be also done manually over the Synology Docker NAS Application.